 Within the Reggae Music scene, there were various sub-genres of music being played.
 Some of these sub-genres included Ska, Rock Steady and Tu-tone.
 These sub-genres stretch all the way back to the Island of Jamaica.
-In each case, there are common musical bonds between the sub-genres but, there is differentiation, as well, that allows each variation or style of music to have fresh, unique aspects to it.
-A comparative example, from closer to home, would be the sub-genres of Country and Western music that sees performers play styles such as Bluegrass, Rockabilly and Honkytonk…..all distinct variations but, all recognizable as Country music.
+In each case, there are common musical bonds between the sub-genres which links them together but there is differentiation that allows each variation or style of music to have fresh, unique aspects to it, too.
+A comparative example from closer to home would be the sub-genres of Country and Western music that can see performers play styles such as Bluegrass, Rockabilly and Honkytonk…..all distinct variations but all recognizable as Country music.

 The Beat were considered to be a Tu-tone band because the members of the bands were black and white, with both races featured in prominent roles within the band and within each song they played.
 The band formed in Birmingham, England in 1978 and originally consisted of Dave Wakeling (vocals/guitar), Ranking Roger (vocals), Andy Cox (guitar), David Steele (bassist), Everett Morton (Drums) and, very importantly for this band, Lionel Augustus Martin (on Saxaphone).
 They had a string of hits such as “Twist and Crawl”, “Mirror in the Bathroom”, “Can’t Get Used to Losing You” and “Save It For Later”.
 There is some confusion about the band’s name.
 In the UK and throughout most of the world, they are known as The Beat.
 However, in North America, because there was already a band with that name in existence, they were dubbed The English Beat in Canada and the US.
 If you were to look them up on YouTube, for example, you would find much more material available under the moniker The English Beat.